tichaelmurvey/greater-canberra/src/pages/blog/media-release-greater-canberra-analysis-shows-high-rents-are-hurting-families-and-turning-away-workers.md

 ---
 Greater Canberra’s 2022-23 ACT Budget submission focuses on the economic costs of Canberra’s skyrocketing rents, which are the highest of any Australian capital city.

 “Canberrans pride ourselves on being a community where people of all backgrounds can find economic opportunities.
-But our current exclusionary planning laws and high rents mean those opportunities are increasingly out of reach for many, while many Canberrans are pushed into poverty.
+But our current exclusionary planning laws and high rents mean those opportunities are increasingly out of reach, as many Canberrans are pushed into poverty.
 We need a planning system that creates more housing options for all Canberrans, young or old.” - Howard Maclean, Greater Canberra

 Because rent payments make up a large part of the household budget for many young and low-income families, recent rent increases have significantly reduced discretionary incomes for many Canberrans, and made it hard for employers to attract new talent to the ACT.